hnesland/aselektriskbureau/README.md

 For consistency, I'm prototyping on a Raspberry Pi 3B, with a final target of a Pi 0W.
 Using the 'Fe-Pi 2' as a sound card on both, for hardware i2s audio.

-This Python-script integrates the old rotary dial and handset on the AS Elektrisk Bureau pulse phone to use SIP.

 It uses GPIO on Raspberry Pi to communicate with the rotary dial, and the onboard soundcard for ringtone.
-An USB-soundcard is used for mic and handset audio.
+An i2s-soundcard is used for mic and handset audio.
+This was done to reduce latency risks vs USB audio and allow usb gadget use on the Pi 0 for admin access.

 Some configuration on the Raspberry Pi is needed to make everything work, including installing the dependencies and configuring PulseAudio and ALSA to enable software mixing of sounds.

-Linphone (linphonec for console) is also required because it handles the SIP-connection.

-There is some code to use Pjsip, but it's not finished.

-For more information on the build, see http://imgur.com/a/HECDL/.
+One key difference compared to the original app is that I'm finishing the pjsip and using ONLY that, as it's a standard library in the Raspbian repo's.
+Ideally, this software should be a matter of apt-get install and a git clone.

 ---